SmoothiesStuff/Enabled-AI-Securebank/README.txt

-# SecureBank Fraud Detection API
+# SecureBank fraud detection exercise

 This is a simple Flask API that lets you send in transaction info and it tells you if it's probably fraud.
 It's built in Python and runs in Docker, which just means it works the same no matter where you run it.

-## What This Project Does
+## What this code does

 - Loads a little fake model that randomly says "fraud" or "not fraud" (Model implementation in future iterations)
 - Takes in transaction data as JSON (you send it via curl)